vanus-labs/docs/content/cloud-docs/source/aws-billing/setup.md

 ---

-# Step 2: Create an Access Key and Secret Key
+# Step 2: Create an Access Key and Secret Key (Optional)
 1. Now click on the user you just created.
 ![img.png](images/11.png)
 2. Under **Security and credential** scroll down the page to `Access Key`, and Click **Create access key**.